jaysonalfie/-100daysofcode/log.md

 **Thought's**:I think either there is something that I am missing on the logic....I hope I will crack this...I am so close....just have to figure out where

 **Link To Work**: no link to this work yet

+### August 5th - Day 79 of 100

+**Today's Progress**: Made the function to be able to communicate to the SQL instance from my local machine.

+**Thought's**:one step closer to figuring it out but so far so good.....lets continue....

+**Link To Work**: no link to this work yet